Coffee isn't just tasty and energizing — it may also be extremely good for you.

-There's a good reason why you will find caffeine in most commercial fat burning supplements.
+There's a good reason why you will find caffeine in most commercial fat-burning supplements.

 This disease is characterized by high blood glucose levels due to insulin resistance or an inability to produce insulin.

-Not only can coffee make you smarter in the short term, it may also protect your brain in old age.
+Not only can coffee make you smarter in the short term, but it may also protect your brain in old age.